harishyvs/FlowBasedIBVS/README.md

 		This folder contains the code that runs the habitat simulator and ibvs controller.

 	##### flownet2-tf
-		This folder contains the implementation of the Flownet2 in tensorflow taken from [https://github.com/sampepose/flownet2-tf](https://github.com/sampepose/flownet2-tf).
-We have made some changes in the net.py files so as to use the flownet's output as part of our pipeline.
+		This folder contains the implementation of the Flownet2 in tensorflow taken from [https://github.com/sampepose/flownet2-tf].
+We have made changes to the net.py files so as to use the flownet's output as part of our pipeline.

 2. Data : This folder contains the results for various experiments performed.